 The Canadian Bank Note Company is a Canadian security printing company.
-It is best known for holding the contract with the Bank of Canada to supply it with Canadas banknotes.
-The companys other clients include private businesses, national and sub-national governments, central banks, and postal services from around the world.
-In addition to bank notes, the company produces passports, drivers licences, birth certificates, postage stamps, coupons, and many other security-conscious document-related products.
-It also prints and provides document reading systems for identification cards, lottery tickets, stamps, and bank notes.
-From 1897 until 1923, CBN was a unit of the New York-based American Bank Note Company.
-It has since been based in Ottawa, Ontario.
-In October 2006, RR Donnelley completed acquisition of Canadian Bank Notes financial printing business, consisting of documentation for initial public offerings.
-In recent months,[when?] the Canadian Bank Note Company has been the chief-provider for machine readable passports used within the Caribbean Community bloc of countries.
-The majority of the new CARICOM passports as they are called serve the union as a centre-piece of promoting easy travel within the Caribbean Single Market and Economy (CSME).
+It is best known for holding the contract with the Bank of Canada to supply it with Canada's banknotes since 1935.
+The company's other clients include private businesses, national and sub-national governments, central banks, and postal services from around the world.
+In addition to banknotes, the company produces passports, driver's licences, birth certificates, postage stamps, coupons, and many other security-conscious document-related products.
+It also prints and provides document reading systems for identification cards, lottery tickets, stamps, and banknotes.